lilyhe123/coding-practice/readme.md

 Track my progress writting Python code to solve small coding challenges from time to time.
 It helps keep my coding brain and arms sharp.
 Most importantly, I really enjoy it.

-It's a tiny project but has been setup some of the essential to ensure code quality.
+It's a tiny project but some of the essentials have been setup to ensure code quality.
 - Pre-commit hooks, to lint and format code.
 - CI build script, to run unit tests.
 - Integrate with Coveralls for test suite's coverage.